Grish369/Terraform/Notes/commands.md

       * Steps? </br>
        1- Type " terraform login "
-       2- This will redirect to Terraform cloud website ( login there ) 3- Successful login, Terraform generate API token for the connection with CLI 4- Success!
-Terraform has obtained and saved an API token.
+       2- This will redirect to Terraform cloud website ( login there ) </br>
+       3- Successful login, Terraform generate API token for the connection with CLI </br>
+       4- Success!
+Terraform has obtained and saved an API token.</br>

        ```bash
        The token will be stored in plaintext in the following file: